scenaristeur/shighl/README.md

 - Created this way, each instance property/attribute can be obtained by the same way that we used for the pod.
 To get the instance url use inst.url and to get the instance short class ... inst.shortClass !!!
 Yeah, yo got it !!!
 - And that shortClass could be something like "TextDigitalDocument", "MediaObject", "Bookmark", "Meeting", or ...
 "LongChat" ...
 - A "LongChat" is an interesting thing on a Solid pod, it allows you to create a chat, a space for discussions.
 You own it, host it on your pod, give it a name, and a path where you want to put it on your pod.
 You also can manage the right of access (read/write, person/group).
 This way everyone can "host" every discussion he wants...
 I let you imagine what you can do with such functionnality...
+- For example [Solidarity](https://scenaristeur.github.io/solidarity/) is an UI coded by [Julian-Cole](https://github.com/Julian-Cole) and use Shighl to deal with data stored on  https://solidarity.inrupt.net/public/Solidarity/ and on https://solidarity.inrupt.net/public/Shighl/ and there is a way to add other Channel that you want...
 - If, with the above ```  console.log(inst) ``` you find some instance that have a shortClass property you can try to set that instance in a chat object that you first create from our starting "sh" variable.
 To create that chat object, do as above a ``` let chat = new sh.chat() ``` then set the instance property of the chat with that instance ``` chat.instance = instance ``` and initialize the chat with

 ```
+let chat = new sh.chat()
+chat.instance = [instance]
 let chat_details = await chat.init
 console.log(chat_details)
 ```